Biology Careers & Outcomes

 Carroll biology majors Matt Cortner and Grace Miller worked with Dr. Brandon Sheafor to determine factors that allow frogs to resist a fungal skin infection that is responsible for extinctions and declines in amphibian populations worldwide.
 This is the final year of a three-year research project that has been funded by a Natural Sciences Grant from the M.J.
 Murdock Foundation.

-This past summer, Dr. Alyssa Hahn hired three undergraduate research students to join her research team.
+Dr. Alyssa Hahn hired three undergraduate research students to join her research team.
 Each worked on an independent research project that culminated in the submission of an abstract to a major conference.

 Dr. Stefanie Otto-Hitt has received a two-year life sciences award in the amount of $42,088 to continue her study titled "Molecular Control of Synaptic Function."
 This is the second two-year grant Dr. Otto-Hitt has received from the M.J.
 Murdock Charitable Trust.
 The molecular neuroscience research examines how proteins in the brain affect the strength of communication between brain cells.